sbillsborough/sbillsborough/README.md

 🌐 Web Developer | 🚀 Passionate about creating digital experiences

-🔧 Skills: HTML, CSS, JavaScript, React, jQuery, Node.js, Git
+🔧 Skills: HTML, CSS, JavaScript, React, jQuery, Bootstrap, Node.js, Git

 📚 I'm constantly learning and exploring new technologies to stay on the cutting edge of web development.